 The fundamental rationale for reimbursement for marginal capacity costs is to provide compensation for the cost of providing any additional capacity necessary to accommodate generated concessionary passengers.
 But a striking feature of the literature on additional costs is the absence of a strong evidence base that quantifies the relationship between the service levels that bus operators choose to supply and the demand that they are trying to accommodate.
 This is surprising since one would expect that the deregulated environment in Great Britain outside London would provide a clear demonstration of the extent to which changes in passenger demand lead operators to change service levels.

 As it is, DfT’s Marginal Capacity Cost Model relies upon the value of a parameter known as the Mohring Factor, named after the economist who first identified its value during academic research in the US in the early 1970s.
 DfT’s recommended value is very largely based on theoretical studies, and assumes that a 10% increase in passenger demand would lead operators to increase service levels by 6%.

-A practical reason for this lack of evidence is that for TCAs, and even for bus operators, it is very difficult to observe bus services at a sufficient level of detail to allow meaningful analysis of supply and demand relationships.
+A practical reason for the lack of UK evidence is that for TCAs, and even for bus operators, it is very difficult to observe bus services at a sufficient level of detail to allow meaningful analysis of supply and demand relationships.
 In addition, it seems that bus operators do not articulate explicit policies that reflect their commercial judgements about how much unused capacity is affordable, and to what extent passengers should have to put up with crowded conditions.
 In the absence of clearly articulated service planning policies, actual service provision will be the outcome of a series of incremental, tactical decisions about changed frequencies which will be such that the relationship between the maximum load and the legal capacity of individual buses will be extremely varied, and volatile.